A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

-\sys{gStore-D2}{8368253}{2019} is a distributed RDF store that proposes various forms of workload-aware query-based graph partitioning methods.
+\sys{gStore-D2}{8368253}{2019} is a distributed RDF store using workload-aware graph partitioning methods.
 Frequently accessed (subgraph) patterns are mined from the workload, where all subjects and objects are mapped to variables.
 Sub-graphs that instantiate these patterns are assigned DFS codes that are indexed as a tree, and associated with various meta-data, including identifiers for queries that use the pattern, cardinality estimations, partition identifiers, etc. Three partitioning methods are based on these patterns, with partitions stored locally in gStore. ``Vertical partitioning'' indexes all instances of a given pattern on the same machine. ``Horizontal partitioning'' distributes instances of the same pattern across various machines based on its constants. ``Mixed partitioning'' combines the two.
-Basic graph patterns are then decomposed into frequent sub-patterns, over which various types of joins can be applied; the join order and algorithms are selected to reduce communication costs.
+Basic graph patterns are decomposed into frequent sub-patterns, where the join order and algorithms are selected to reduce communication costs.

 \sys{Leon}{10.1007/978-3-030-18576-3_44}{2019} is an in-memory distributed RDF store based on a master--slave architecture.
 Triples are partitioned based on the characteristic set of their subject; the characteristic sets are ordered in terms of the number of triples they induce, and assigned to machines with the goal of keeping a good balance.
 Indexes (similar to those of Stylus~\cite{10.14778/3149193.3149200}) are built, including a bidirectional index between subjects and their characteristic sets, an index to find characteristic sets that contain a given set of properties, and indexes to evaluate certain triple patterns.
 A multi-query optimization technique is implemented where, given a workload (a set) of queries, the method searches for an effective way to evaluate and share the results for common subqueries -- in this case, based on characteristic sets -- across queries.